 - Benchmark Performance Discussion: User

-suggested that a score of 74 could be considered substantial, and assumed that the community could fine-tune for even more significant results.
+@artificialguybrmentioned that another user had already conducted a benchmark test, stating there was not a big gain.
+In response,@gabriel_symesuggested that a score of 74 could be considered substantial, and assumed that the community could fine-tune for even more significant results.

 â· #interesting-links (11 messagesđ„):